langchain-ai/langchainjs/libs/langchain-mixedbread-ai/README.md

 # @langchain/mixedbread-ai

-This package contains the LangChain.js integrations for the [mixedbread ai API](https://mixedbread.ai/).
+This package contains the LangChain.js integrations for the [Mixedbread AI API](https://mixedbread.ai/).

 ## Installation